krasninja/querycat/docs/commands/declare.md

 # DECLARE

 Declares the new variable within the current execution scope.
-Variable are case insensitive.
-If a variable with the same name has been already declared within the current scope the error occurs.
+Variable are case-insensitive.
+If a variable with the same name has been already declared within the current scope, the error occurs.

 ## Syntax